 MATH 494.
 Directed Research in Math.
 1-4 Hour.

 Students conduct research under the direction of a faculty mentor.
 The general topic and specific goals and activites are agreed upon by the student and the mentor.
 While publication or presentation is not a requirement, all projects have a goal of producing publishable/presentable results.
 The number of credits is proportional to the time committed to the research (1 SH = 3 hours of student work per week on average).
-Repeatable for up to 8 credits total.
-Prerequisite(s): MATH 294 (2 SH); instructor consent.
+This course may be repeated for up to 8 credits total.
+Instructor consent required.

 MATH 499.
 Special Topics.
 1-4 Hour.